xone4/NexusAI-Cognitive-Lab/README.md

 ### **Phase 10: Advanced Sensory & Creative Synthesis - ✅ Complete**
 *   **Objective:** Expand the AI's capabilities beyond text to include real-time audio/video processing and creative generation, making it a multi-modal entity.
 *   **Completed Features:**
-    *   **Real-time Audio/Video Processor:** The system supports natural, low-latency voice and video conversations through the integration of Gemini's Live API.
+    *   **Real-time Audio/Video Processor:** The system fully supports natural, low-latency voice and video conversations through the integration of Gemini's Live API.
     *   **Voice Synthesis:** The AI can generate spoken responses for its synthesized answers using advanced Text-to-Speech (TTS) models.
-    *   **Video Generation Agent (Modalities Lab):** The system includes a dedicated module that integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
+    *   **Video Generation Agent (Modalities Lab):** A dedicated module integrates Google's Veo model, allowing the AI to transform textual descriptions into dynamic video content.
 *   **Future Work:**
     *   **Narrative Weaver:** Enhance the AI's storytelling capabilities to build complex, coherent narratives with character development and plot structure, which can then be used as input for the Video Generation Agent.